The Christmas Ball - Emily Owen

 The snow was so deep that it completely covered Molly’s boots as she trudged through the woodland.
 Colonel Copperton marched easily beside her.
 (The gold-skinned mechanical soldier was built to withstand extreme temperatures.)
 He carried a shovel in his gloved left hand.

-‘How much further, Miss Molly?’
+‘How much further, Miss Molly?’ said the Colonel.
 A break in the bare trees showed that they were almost at the meadow.

 ‘Not much.
 We need a bare patch of ground.’
 Molly was holding a fir sapling in her hands, preventing her from fastening her cloak.
 She had underestimated the cold, which was relentlessly gnawing at her exposed fingers.

 ‘Why a patch of bare ground, Miss Molly?’

 ‘So the fir tree won’t steal nutrients from any of the already established trees.
 Ah, here will do.’